Departments and Faculty

 Baroque Violin and Viola

-- An early Italian sonata (before 1650) of your choice
+- One early Italian sonata (before 1650) of your choice

-- Bach - one slow and fast movement from the solo sonatas (no partitas)
+- One slow and fast movement from the Bach solo sonatas (no partitas)

-- Vivaldi - any Allegro from a solo concerto
+- One Allegro from a solo Vivaldi concerto

 - Two contrasting movements of solo Bach